varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 ```

 ### Forwarding SNS messages as deepstream events
 Ok, time for the last piece of the puzzle.
-Everytime we receive a message from SNS, we want to forward it as a deepstream event.
+Every time we receive a message from SNS, we want to forward it as a deepstream event.
 (Events are deepstream's pub-sub mechanism.
 They work exactly like a JavaScript event emitter, distributed across many clients).

 Each SNS message has a "Subject" and a "Message" - both of which are plain text.
 This leaves us with a couple of choices: We could use the topic as an event name, send JSON as the message body or come up with a totally different mechanism.
-But for now, let's keep things simple: Everytime we receive a message, we'll use the Subject as an event-name and send the message content as event-data... or in code, inside our `handleIncomingMessage` method:
+But for now, let's keep things simple: Every time we receive a message, we'll use the Subject as an event-name and send the message content as event-data... or in code, inside our `handleIncomingMessage` method:

 ```javascript
 else if ( msgType === 'Notification' ) {